snap-cloud/SnapSite/README.md

 * The generated pages are stored in the `www` folder.
 * Only `.html` files with the same name as the descriptor files are going to be overwritten.
 You can place any other files into `www`, such as Javascript files, images or stylesheets.

+## Usage

+    ./build [--watch]

+`--watch` will keep an eye at all files in your project tree and rebuild it if it detects any changes.
+This makes for a live-reload experience.

 ## Example

 Given the following files: